The Audience Question What we know, and what we don't know, about cinemas reopening

 The government's announcement on the same day that social distancing is to be reduced to a "1m plus" system will have changed some discussions around how cinemas can reopen safely.
 However, the core health and safety measures anticipated by UK exhibitors, and already enacted in countries further out of lockdown, will still apply.

 A Showcase promotional video released on the day of the announcement provided some idea of what to expect when cinemas reopen.
-And, two days later, the publication of the UK Cinema Association's guidelines, Cinemas – keeping workers and customers safe during Covid-19, established an industry-wide baseline for the risk mitigations venue will put in place.
+And, two days later, the publication of the UK Cinema Association's guidelines, Cinemas – keeping workers and customers safe during Covid-19, established an industry-wide baseline for the risk mitigations venues will put in place.
 One ongoing point of contention likely to feature in discussions about health and safety is the wearing of face coverings for audiences and staff.
 The issue was pre-emptively raised by some UK cinema staff and has already been the cause of debate and corporate policy change in the US commercial sector.

 The publication of Relaunching Cinema: Content for Recovery - a 470+ strong list of titles readily available to book from UK distributors - goes some way to answering the question of what cinemas will screen when they reopen.